deepak-kosaraju/k8s-admin-certification/kubectl-cheatsheet.md

 ## ConfigMaps

 `kubectl create configmap name --from-literal=key=value` - to create a simple configmap to define configuration/config varialbes that will be used/called with-in the application.
+You can pass in multiple key-value pairs.
+Each pair provided on the command line is represented as a separate entry in the data section of the ConfigMap.

 ## AutoScaling